Harvey Ward (director-general)

 Harvey Grenville Ward (1927 – April 1995) was a Director-General of the Rhodesian Broadcasting Corporation noted for his anticommunism and for supporting Ian Smith's government in Rhodesia and South Africa.
 Ward was a leading member of the Conservative Monday Club.

 Early life

 Ward was born in Southern Rhodesia to an English father and a South African mother.
 His parents settled in Africa and were engaged in enterprises such as the financing of railway construction and the building of numerous hotels.
 They managed the Victoria Falls Hotel until 1937.
 He chose a career in journalism by starting with the Cape Argus and then becoming a specialist in African journalism covering the great social upheavals of the late 1950s and the 1960s for Reuters.
-He then settled in Salisbury and became Head of News Services at the Rhodesia Herald, eventually becoming Director-General of the Rhodesian Broadcasting Corporation, which effectively put him in charge of government propaganda.
-Ward is said to have removed references to black sporting achievements from sports programmes that were carried on state television.
+He then settled in Salisbury and became Head of News Services at the Rhodesia Herald, eventually becoming Director-General of the Rhodesian Broadcasting Corporation.

 Exile

 An armed insurrection, several years of negotiations and the imposition of sanctions by South Africa at the behest of The West, Ian Smith's administration was replaced by African majority rule in 1979.
 Ward described it as "the betrayal of western nations to their own kind".
 As a prominent supporter of Smith's administration, Ward was forced to leave Zimbabwe.
 He and his family moved to South Africa and advised the white minority government there on how to avoid international economic sanctions.